devennn/devennn.github.io/_posts/2020-01-15-python-packages.md

     ├── c.py
     └── __init__.py
 ```
 The example shown uses run_this.py as the main script.
-It uses few components from package first and second.
+It uses few components from package first/ and second/

 In run_this.py,
 ```